 “She found my luggage” I replied.

-I was taken back into the Immigrations office and 30 minutes later I was finally allowed down into Baggage Claim.
+The border agent was more surprised than I was.
+She escorted me back into the Immigrations office and 30 minutes later I was finally allowed down into Baggage Claim.
 I had never been more nervous.
 We cut the line and a lady rolled out my carry-on luggage.
 I unzipped the pocket, throwing out anything that wasn’t my passport.

 There it was! ♫♪ I got the golden ticket! ♫♪ I held up my passport like Simba and kissed it.
 I walked out of the airport several hours later, battered, bruised, but not defeated.
 My friend, who I had also been panickily texting all day, met me at the gate.
 We hopped in a cab and headed for dinner.
 It took over 48 hours of travel nightmares, but I finally got my Polvo Grenhaldo.
 Worth it.